bitblit/Chirp/V03/README.md

 ** Run chirp_service test locally
 ** Run server status locally
 * Create a IAM Role for our Lambda function to use when it executes
+* Create the server_status Lambda function stub on the server
 * Deploy the API to Lambda
 * Test server status on lambda